Updated: May 2018 (2034 season)

 - No Player to Be Named Later (PTBNL) may be included in a trade.

-- Draft Picks: Draft Picks are not allowed to be traded.
+- Amateur Draft Picks are not allowed to be traded.

 - Cash: Only cash on hand may be traded.

 - Contracts: It is the responsibility of GMs to police themselves regarding contracts acquired via trades.
 Teams that exceed the Salary Cap due to a trade will be notified of the violation and have one sim to adjust or the Commissioner will make a move that will get the team under the Salary Cap.